SCANLM1/Learning-Platform_Enhancments/guides/SCOFunctions-Fixes.md

 ---

-## Final Step: Restart eXeLearning
+## ✅ Final Step: Clear Cache and Restart eXeLearning

-Once you've saved your changes, restart the eXeLearning desktop app to apply the new functions.
+To ensure the new functions are applied:

+1. Press `Win + R`, type `%APPDATA%\exe`, and delete all contents of that folder
+2. Restart the eXeLearning application

+This ensures the modified `SCOFunctions.js` is correctly loaded during export.

 ---

-##  Why This Is Important
+## 📌 Why This Fix Matters

-By default, SCORM packages created with eXeLearning **don’t notify the LMS** that a module has been completed when embedded.
-These changes ensure:
+By default, SCORM packages created with eXeLearning **don’t notify the LMS of completion** when embedded.
+These changes:

--  Proper completion and success tracking
+- Trigger SCORM completion programmatically
--  No learners get "stuck" in a module
+- Prevent users from getting “stuck” in incomplete status
--  TalentLMS receives accurate progress data
+- Ensure TalentLMS receives accurate progress and success status

 ---

-##  How to Test Your Fix
+## 🧪 How to Verify the Fix

-1. Open eXeLearning
+1. Open eXeLearning and insert an interactive plugin (e.g., Complete the Code)
-2. Create a test SCORM activity
-3. Export as SCORM 1.2
+2. Export the project as **SCORM 1.2**
+3. Upload the `.zip` to TalentLMS
-4. Upload to TalentLMS and complete the activity
+4. Complete the activity in embedded view
-5. Verify that it is **marked complete** on the LMS dashboard
+5. Open the **LMS report** and verify that the module is marked as **complete and passed**

+> You only need to apply this fix once per machine installation unless `SCOFunctions.js` is overwritten during an update.

 Happy learning!